SumYg/Project-Game/readme.md

 There are three main parts in this program, initialization (i.e. input of the number of players and their names), game stage and checking for the winners/final winner after 6 rounds of the game (if there is only 1 player wins, print out the winning message, otherwise return to the game stage).

 The codes corresponding to these three parts are separated into different files for better coding and debugging.
 Long functions may also be separated if necessary.

+## Remarks
+Some ideas of this card game come from Blackjack and Blitz.